BlueM/http-response-assert/README.md

 # Changes

+## 0.9.2 (2019-02-08)
+* Update dependencies, due to some security issues
+* Tweak Jest config to prevent problem with JSDom update

 ## 0.9.1 (2018-11-02)
-* Update dependencies, due to a vulnerability
+* Update dependencies, due to some security issues
 * Tweak Jest config to prevent problem with JSDom update

 ## 0.9 (2018-10-05)